grscheller/grok-reStructuredText/templates/README/github-project-template-README.rst

 Support
 -------

-Please let us know if you have any issues with the software, contact the maintainer at $gh_owner_email, or submit an issue on GitHub's issue tracker.
+If you have any questions or issues with the software, feel free to reach out to the maintainer at $gh_owner_email, or submit an issue on GitHub's issue tracker.

 Contribute
 ----------